LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    either a pdf_color object or a string that specifies a color type of "Gray", "RGB", or "CMYK".
 If "Gray" is specified, a decimal specifies a color strength value.
-If "RGB" is specified, three decimal values specify red, green and blue values respectively.
-If "CMYK" is specified, four decimal values specify cyan, magenta, yellow, and black values respectively.
+If "RGB" is specified, three decimal values specify red, green, and blue values, respectively.
+If "CMYK" is specified, four decimal values specify cyan, magenta, yellow, and black values, respectively.
 Color values are specified as decimals ranging from "0" to "1.0".

 .. member:: pdf_doc->setLineWidth(width::decimal)